tmaiaroto/discfg/NOTES.md

 But then I go and read: http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DataFormat.html and it says JSON is a used as a transport protocol only.

+UPDATE on this: Now storing binary data for so many reasons.
+JSON can be stored and Go handles with json.RawMessage() when possible.
+However, there was no querying within the JSON.

 ## Snowflakes